United States Secret Service: Weapons

-Special Operations Division (SOD) units are authorized to use a variety of non-standard weapons.
-The Counter Assault Team (CAT) and the Emergency Response Team (ERT) both use the 5.56mm Knight's Armament Company SR-16 CQB assault rifle in an 11.5" configuration.
-CAT also deploys 12 gauge Remington 870 MCS breaching shotguns.
-Uniform Division technicians assigned to the Counter Sniper (CS) team use custom built .300 Winchester Magnum-chambered bolt-action rifles referred to as JARs ("Just Another Rifle").
-These rifles are built with Remington 700 long actions in Accuracy International stocks and use Schmidt & Bender optics.
-CS technicians also use the 7.62mm KAC SR-25/Mk11 Mod 0 semi-automatic sniper rifle with a Trijicon 5.5× ACOG optic.

-Sidearms

-The Secret Service's current duty sidearm, the SIG-Sauer P229 double-action/single-action pistol chambered .357 SIG, entered service in 1999.
-It is the issued handgun to all special agents as well as officers of the Uniformed Division.
-As of 2019, the SIG-Sauer P229 is scheduled to be replaced with Glock 9mm pistols.
-Most special agents will be issued the Glock 19 Gen 5 MOS with forward slide serrations, Ameriglo Bold night sights, and a Streamlight TLR-7A weapon light.
-US Secret Service's Special Operations will be issued the Glock 47 with Ameriglo Bold sights and a Surefire X300 Ultra weapon light.

 Badges

 Attire

 Special agents and special officers of the Secret Service wear attire that is appropriate for their surroundings, in order to blend in as much as possible.
 In most circumstances, the attire of a close protection shift is a conservative suit, but it can range from a tuxedo to casual clothing as required by the environment.
 Stereotypically, Secret Service agents are often portrayed wearing reflective sunglasses and a communication earpiece.
 Often their attire is customized to conceal the wide array of equipment worn in service.
 Agents wear a distinctive lapel pin that identifies them to other agents.

 The attire for Uniformed Division Officers includes standard police uniforms or utility uniforms and ballistic/identification vests for members of the counter-sniper team, Emergency Response Team (ERT), and canine officers.
 The shoulder patch of the Uniformed Division consists of the U.S. coat of arms on white or black, depending on the garment.
 Also, the shoulder patch is embroidered with "U.S. Secret Service Uniformed Division Police" around the emblem.